 We prepared for you a short guide on how to optimize the storage of time-series data in MongoDB with Java+Spring examples.

 In our short guide, Kamil, our Java developer, investigated a case of a traffic engineering company.
 This company needs to collect data on an exact number of cars crossing a particular intersection to manage the traffic-lights algorithm.
 Each vehicle passing through the road intersection is being reported back to the system.
 Such an event is what we refer to as a data point in time.
 Multiple cars passing the intersection are what we call a “series” of that data.

 Storing such as information in typical MongoDB documents has obvious flaws and a significant impact on performance and disk usage.
 Check out our guide on optimizing the storage of time-series data in MongoDB with Java+Spring examples, which takes you less than 3 minutes.
-Take a look at our Tech Blog for more useful tips.